 Honestly, it’s not an unfair question to ask.
-One of the predominant principals of an accurate CNC machine is having a lot of mass in the assembly.
+One of the predominant principles of an accurate CNC machine is having a lot of mass in the assembly.
 The reasoning behind this is quite simple – the heavier the machine, the more stable it is.
-As well, the additional mass serves to absorb any vibration created from milling.
-That is why it is not uncommon to see large CNC machines with cast iron frames, with weight so immense that it’s necessary to pour a special foundation just to support the heft.
+Also, the additional mass serves to absorb any vibration created from milling.
+That’s why it is not uncommon to see large CNC machines with cast iron frames and with weight so immense that it’s necessary to pour a special foundation just to support the heft.

 Machines for Speed & Efficiency

 Confused?
 Please, allow me to explain.
-Your typical VMC is designed to do a little bit of everything, from cutting small plastic parts, to milling aerospace alloys like Inconel, to machining large molds made from tool steel.
-While this is a great in terms of broad capability, it is not terribly efficient.
+Your typical VMC is designed to do a little bit of everything, from cutting small plastic parts to milling aerospace alloys like Inconel to machining large molds made from tool steel.
+While this is great in terms of broad capability, it’s not terribly efficient.
 A machine tool that can cut everything, small or large, soft or hard, is usually not going to be the best at anything.
-That is where DATRON is different: we design machines intended to make DATRON Parts (for examples of good DATRON parts, check out our CNC Milling Applications page).
+That is where DATRON is different: DATRON AG designs machines intended to make DATRON parts (for examples of good DATRON parts, check out our CNC Milling Applications page).

 It’s about having the right tools for the job.
 I always like to make analogies to get this point across: If you’re a brain surgeon, you need a scalpel, not a machete.
 A carpenter needs a claw hammer, not a sledgehammer.
-If you are a racing driver, you need a Porsche, not a Peterbilt.
+If you are a race car driver, you need a Porsche, not a Peterbilt.
 That last one’s my favorite, personally.
-A semi-truck is fantastic at hauling heavy loads, but miserable at handling hairpin turns.
-If you’ve got the right parts, using a normal VMC instead of a DATRON is like driving a tractor trailer truck on a race track: You can finish the race, but you’re not taking home the gold.
+A semi-truck is fantastic at hauling heavy loads but miserable at handling hairpin turns.
+If you’ve got the right parts, using a normal VMC instead of a DATRON is like driving a tractor-trailer truck on a race track: You can finish the race, but you’re not taking home the gold.

 It’s As Heavy As It Needs To Be

-First and foremost – it is worth stating that a DATRON is not a lightweight machine, it’s just not as heavy as a comparable machine from your typical VMC manufacturer.
+First and foremost – it’s worth stating that a DATRON is not a lightweight machine, it’s just not as heavy as a comparable machine from your typical VMC manufacturer.
 For instance, despite its petite size, a neo weighs over 1,500 lbs.
 An M8Cube is around 3,000 lbs, an MLCube is nearly 3 tons, and an MXCube weighs as much as both of them, combined.
-Few can argue that a 4 ton machine is “lightweight”.
+Few can argue that a 4-ton machine is “lightweight”.
 Most of the machine’s weight is in the primary casting.
 For the Cube series, that is the machine table, while in the neo, it is the portal.
-Supporting that is high-strength, rigid steel frame.
+Supporting that is a high-strength, rigid steel frame.

 On Cubes, the gantry is critically designed to be as light as possible, while still maintaining high torsional rigidity and stiffness.
 This emphasis on keeping components as heavy as necessary pays off big when it comes time to machine.